 Brinker MR, O'Connor DP, Almekinders LC, et al. Physiology of Injury to Musculoskeletal Structures: 1.
 Muscle and Tendon Injury.
 In: DeLee JC, Drez D Jr, Miller MD, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 3rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2009:chap 1, section A.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, Uinversity of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang..